-I poured everything from that little caravan into these pages.
-The smoothie recipes, the most popular and delicious raw desserts, our tasty plant-based savoury meals we enjoy at home, some simple DIY tox free home and body recipes and the most delicious panty and fridge staples.
-I am SO stoked that after running out of the 4th print run of the published version earlier this year it is now joining my other 2 recipes books with the Hardie Grant family.
-Which means it is now available far and wide, in all good book stores, boutiques, online, health food and whole food stores.
-I hope you love the book as much as I loved making it for you!
-Click on the image below to discover the book. x Harry
+I poured everything from our times in that little caravan into these pages.
+The smoothie recipes, the most popular and delicious raw desserts, the tasty plant-based savoury meals that we enjoy at home, some simple DIY tox-free home and body recipes and the most delicious pantry and fridge staples.
+I am SO stoked that after running out of the fourth print run of the published version earlier this year, it is now joining my other two recipes books with the Hardie Grant family.
+This means it is now available far and wide, in all good book stores, boutiques, online, health food and wholefood stores.
+I hope you love the book as much as I loved making it for you and that it gives you a glimpse of those special days in the van! x Harry PS: <!-- wp:preformatted --> <pre class="wp-block-preformatted"><meta charset="utf-8">I poured everything from our times in that little caravan into these pages.
+The smoothie recipes, the most popular and delicious raw desserts, the tasty plant-based savoury meals that we enjoy at home, some simple DIY tox-free home and body recipes and the most delicious pantry and fridge staples.
+I am SO stoked that after running out of the fourth print run of the published version earlier this year, it is now joining my other two recipes books with the Hardie Grant family.
+This means it is now available far and wide, in all good book stores, boutiques, online, health food and wholefood stores.
+I hope you love the book as much as I loved making it for you and that it gives you a glimpse of those special days in the van! x Harry PS: Click on the image below to see more of the book.